ghazalkhateeb/PolybotServicePython/README.md

 python app.py
 ```
 2- The application will start running.  <br />
-3- Interact with the bot via your Telegram account by sending photos with captions indicating the desired image processing filter.
+3- Interact with the bot via your Telegram account by sending photos with captions indicating the desired image processing filter. <br />

 Example: <br />
 Send a photo with the caption "Blur" to apply the blur filter to the image.